wizzeg/IciclEngine/README.md

 Then take all of the contents in "MOVE THESE" and go into the x64 folder that lives in the same folder as the .sln file.
 And paste them into both the Release and Debug folder (this should give you a prepared layout for imgui).
 Then also copy the assets folder from the .sln file folder, into the x64 -> Release and Debug folders.

+Go into the x64 folder, then into Release or Debug, ensure all the files above are there, and run the .exe

 Note, Assimp .dlls should not be necessary.